 - 1. Digital massing model that depicts the overall building massing with floor levels indicated with lines. - 2.
 Conceptual cross-sections showing the grade of abutting sidewalks, floor-to-floor heights, and the overall building height as well as any sub-surface components of the building(s).
 Sections should be cut to show how the building acknowledges setbacks and negotiates between different sidewalk grades (as applicable).
-One section should be cut perpendicular to the river such that it includes the river walk and one section should be cut through the center of the park such that it includes the Guild Beer Garden.
+One section should be cut perpendicular to the river such that it includes the Riverwalk.
 The property line should be indicated clearly on all sections. - 3.
 At least one "eye level" illustrative rendering that communicates the scale and visual character of the proposal within the surrounding urban context. - 4.
 A conceptual material palette for all significant exterior building, site and landscape elements using photographic examples of all proposed materials.
 This visual material palette must be aligned with the materials budget included in the pro-forma.